AdobeDocs/commerce-operations.en/help/configuration/cli/manage-indexers.md

 salesrule_rule                           Sales Rule
 ```

+>[!NOTE]
+> Adobe Commerce merchants using Live Search, Catalog Service, or Product Recommendations have the option to use a [SaaS-based price indexer](https://experienceleague.adobe.com/docs/commerce-merchant-services/price-index/index.html).

 ## View indexer status

 Use this command to view the status of all indexers or specific indexers.
 For example, find out if an indexer needs to be reindexed.